horenbergerb/horenbergerb.github.io/_posts/2022-07-19-runescapeobjectdetection.md

 ### Surprise!
 We're talking about region proposal!

 Thinking about "what is an object" reminded me of some algorithms I saw in my computer vision class.
-This led me to discover the Selective Search Algorithm (SSA), which is exactly what we were looking for
+This led me to discover the Selective Search Algorithm (SSA), which is exactly what we were looking for.

 Region proposal has been thoroughly studied in computer vision.
 According to the [paper describing the SSA,](http://www.huppelen.nl/publications/selectiveSearchDraft.pdf) region proposal concerns "generating possible object locations for use in object recognition."